-Assessment of module the The module will be assessed through writen assignments and writen exams.
-Assignments: 30 % and Written Exams: 70%. ---------------------- ----- --
+The module will be assessed through writen assignments and writen exams.
+Assignments: 30 % and Written Exams: 70%.

 Title of the Module PROPRIETARY INTERESTS IN SHIPS Module Description The module of Proprietary Interests in Ships tackles important aspects of contracts concluded in the shipping industry that relate to the acquisition of ships and their availability as security for maritime claims that arise during their operation.
 Therefore, the module's delivery is very important as it is closely related to the modules of introduction to shipping law (especially law of contracts and law of property), wet shipping (especially claims arising out of the services of towage, pilotage, salvage etc.), and maritime claims (especially the aspects of marine insurance and enforcement of maritime claims).
 The first part of this module addresses the acquisition of new and second-hand tonnage.
 A detailed analysis of the main standard form agreements for such acquisitions in the light of principles of comparative contract law is also undertaken.
 The second part of the module deals with security interests in ships.
 The concepts of ship mortgages and hypothecs are discussed on a comparative basis, as are the notions of maritime liens and privileges.
 The module also offers an in-depth analysis of the prevailing international conventions on these subjects.
 The module then examines the concepts of nationality, registration and ownership of ships in light of international conventions and State practice.
-Lectures Acquisition and Transfer of Title and Ownership in Ships Shipbuilding Contracts The Shipbuilding Contract (Formation of the Contract, Rights and Obligations of the Parties Involved) Agreements Ancillary to Shipbuilding Contracts Standard Forms of Contracts Ship Conversion Contracts Commercial Practices Sale and Purchase of Second-hand Tonnage Sale and Purchase of Second-hand Tonnage Sale and Purchase of Second-hand Tonnage Standard Forms of Contracts Commercial Practices Sale and Purchase of Second-hand Tonnage Sale and Purchase of Second-hand Tonnage Sale and Purchase of Contracts, Rights and Obligations of the Parties Involved) Standard Forms of Contracts Alternative Security Arrangements Commercial Practices Security Rights in Ships Ships Mortgages and Hypothecs

-Formation of Ship Mortgages and Hypothecs

-Registration of Ship Mortgages and Hypothecs
+Lectures Acquisition and Transfer of Title and Ownership in Ships Shipbuilding Contracts The Shipbuilding Contract (Formation of the Contract, Rights and Obligations of the Parties Involved) Agreements Ancillary to Shipbuilding Contracts Standard Forms of Contracts Ship Conversion Contracts Commercial Practices Sale and Purchase of Second-hand Tonnage Sale and Purchase of Second-hand Tonnage Contracts (Formation of the Contract, Rights and Obligations of the Parties Involved) Standard Forms of Contracts Alternative Security Arrangements Commercial Practices Security Rights in Ships Ships Mortgages and Hypothecs Nature and Characteristics of Ship Mortgages and Hypothecs Mortgages and Hypothecs Distinguished

-Rights and Duties of the Parties Involved

-Priority and Ranking of Ship Mortgages and Hypothecs

-Extinction of Ship Mortgages and Hypothecs

-Conflict of Laws in Relation to Ship Mortgages and

-Hypothecs

-Maritime Liens and Privileges

-Historical Development of Maritime Liens and Privileges

-Sources of Maritime Liens and Privileges

-Nature and Characteristics of Maritime Liens and

-Privileges

-Distinction between Liens / Privileges and Mortgages / Hypothecs

-Types of Maritime Liens and Privileges

-Priority and Ranking of Maritime Liens and Privileges

-Enforcement of Maritime Liens and Privileges

-Extinction of Maritime Liens and Privileges

-Conflict of Laws in Relation to Maritime Liens and

-Privileges

-International Conventions on Maritime Liens and Mortgages:

-1926, 1967 and 1993

-Nationality, Registration and Ownership of Ships

-Nationality of Ships

-Ship Registration

-Registration and Ownership of Ships

-The Concept of 'Genuine Link'

-Types of Ship Registries

-Closed Registries

-Open Registries

-International Registries

-Types of Ship Registration

-Regular Registration

-Bareboat Registration

-Provisions on Ship Registration in the Convention on

-the High Seas, 1958

-- 5.1.2.5 Provisions on Ship Registration in

-UNCLOS

-- 5.1.2.6 United Nations Convention on Conditions

-for Registration of Ships, 1986

-Competences: - at the end of the module the learner will have

-i acquired the responsibility and autonomy to:
+- Formation of Ship Mortgages and Hypothecs - o Registration of Ship Mortgages and Hypothecs - o Rights and Duties of the Parties Involved - Priority and Ranking of Ship Mortgages and Hypothecs - Extinction of Ship Mortgages and Hypothecs - Conflict of Laws in Relation to Ship Mortgages and Hypothecs - Maritime Liens and Privileges - Historical Development of Maritime Liens and Privileges - Sources of Maritime Liens and Privileges - Nature and Characteristics of Maritime Liens and Privileges - Distinction between Liens / Privileges and Mortgages / Hypothecs - Types of Maritime Liens and Privileges - Priority and Ranking of Maritime Liens and Privileges - o Enforcement of Maritime Liens and Privileges - o Extinction of Maritime Liens and Privileges - Conflict of Laws in Relation to Maritime Liens and Privileges - International Conventions on Maritime Liens and Mortgages: 1926, 1967 and 1993 - Nationality, Registration and Ownership of Ships - Nationality of Ships - Ship Registration - Registration and Ownership of Ships - The Concept of 'Genuine Link' - Types of Ship Registries - Closed Registries - Open Registries - International Registries - Types of Ship Registration - Regular Registration - Bareboat Registration - Provisions on Ship Registration in the Convention on the High Seas, 1958 - 5.1.2.5 Provisions on Ship Registration in UNCLOS - 5.1.2.6 United Nations Convention on Conditions for Registration of Ships, 1986 c) Understand the legal basis for actions in relation to various claims.

-a ) Understand the principles of nationality, registration and

-ownership of ships;

-b ) Understand the rules and regulations that govern acquisitions

-of ships and how ships can be made available as security
+- a) Understand the principles of nationality, registration and ownership of ships; - Understand the rules and regulations that govern acquisitions of ships and how ships can be made available as security interests; and

-interests; and